Denver

 New buildings over 25,000 square feet must comply with the Green Buildings Ordinance which requires a cool roof plus one additional option which can be solar.

-Denver requires single- and two-family homes to be EV-ready.
+The 2022 Denver Energy Code requires residential homes and commercial buildings to be EV-ready.

 Low-energy use requirements

-Denver staffs one full-time employees who is solely dedicated to code compliance.
-The city has 120 plan reviewers and inspectors that are required to review (plan or inspection) a part of the 2018 IECC.
-For residential projects, Denver requires blower door tests for single-family homes, duplexes, and multifamily residential properties.
+Denver staffs two full-time employees who is solely dedicated to code compliance.
+The city has 120 plan reviewers and inspectors that are required to review (plan or inspection) a part of the 2021 IECC.
+Denver requires blower door tests for single-family homes, duplexes, and multifamily residential properties.
 The city’s commercial energy code requires building commission.
-Denver provides upfront support through public forums and online guidance documents.
+Denver provides upfront support through public forums, online guidance documents, and a Green Code pilot program that offers review and feedback.

 Commercial and multifamily benchmarking